fakelove/FL_OF_Particle_Base/README.md

 FL_OF_Particle_Base
 ===================

-Base system for 3D particle rendering for Interactive projects
+Base/prototype system for 3D particle rendering for Interactive projects

+Requires ofxSSAO (not completely necessary, but is included in this example) - https://github.com/Larsberg/ofxSSAO

+Also uses ofxGui, and ofxXmlSettings